This Chicken Tikka Masala works out as 2 Smart Points per portion on the WW Blue & WW Purple plans.

-I really haven’t changed this recipe much.
-I used skinless, boneless chicken instead of using chicken crown and I fiddled around with the spice just slightly to fit in with my taste (I prefer slightly milder curries).
+Instead of using chicken crown in the recipe, I used skinless, boneless chicken and I've adapted the spices slightly to fit in with my taste (I prefer slightly milder curries).

-For an extra 6 Smart Points you can serve this Chicken Tikka Masala with a portion 60g portion of basmati rice (dry weight).
+If you follow the Blue plan for an extra 5 Smart Points you can serve this Chicken Tikka Masala with a portion 50g portion of basmati rice (dry weight).

-If, like me, you are happy to eat a bowl of curry with a garlic naan to mop up the juices, then this will add 4 Smart Points.
+If, like me, you are happy to eat a bowl of curry with a garlic naan to mop up the juices, then this will add an additional 4 Smart Points.

-With Weight Watchers estimating 1 portion of Indian Restaurant chicken Tikka Masala to come in at a whopping 81 Smart Points and 1 Indian Restaurant Naan bread being 20 Smart Points, this is quite a saving, I am sure you will agree!
+With Weight Watchers estimating one portion of Indian Restaurant chicken Tikka Masala to come in at a whopping 81 Smart Points and one Indian Restaurant Naan bread being 20 Smart Points, this is quite a saving, I am sure you will agree!

 Chicken Tikka Masala